|Further Reading||Top 5 Most Interesting Facts About Medieval Society|

 The Battle of Hastings is considered an exceptionally long battle by medieval standards.
 Outside of some crusader battles such as the battle of Dorylaeum, this medieval battle is one of the longest.

 There you have it; an entire article going over how long medieval battles would be fought between two armies.

-Most medieval battles were over in only a couple hours.
-This was because the soldiers would get exhausted after only a couple engagements.
-Towards the end of the medieval era battles would start to get longer as technology improved and supply lines got better.
+Most medieval battles were over in only a couple of hours.
+This was because the soldiers would get exhausted after only a couple of engagements.
+Towards the end of the medieval era, battles would start to get longer as technology improved and supply lines got better.

 Further, you can check out some of the other articles below.